Director & Neurologist

 Neurologist

 Dr. Xiaoyan Li is a specialist in neuromuscular medicine and research, with a focus on ALS.
-After completing medical school at Taishan Medical College (China), Dr. Li completed her residency in neurology at the University of North Carolina at Chapel Hill and her neuromuscular fellowship at Duke University.
+After medical school at Taishan Medical College in, China, Dr. Li completed her residency in neurology at the University of North Carolina at Chapel Hill and her neuromuscular fellowship at Duke University.
 She is currently an Assistant Professor of Medicine and Neurologist at Duke.
 Neurology is being transformed by scientific advances and exciting new treatments are becoming available.
 Dr. Li uses her expertise, both in clinical medicine and basic science, to help find effective treatments for this disease.
 She encourages and welcomes patients to participate in clinical research that will move us forward in finding effective treatments and, ultimately, a cure.
 Her goal is to always make an accurate diagnosis and provide effective treatment.
 However, treating every person with humanity is equally important to her.
 She believes in listening carefully to people as they describe their symptoms and as they express concerns they may have.
 For Dr. Li, listening and treating people with respect is key to the doctor-patient relationship.
 Dr. Li lives in Chapel Hill, NC with her husband and 2 children.

 The role of respiratory therapy is to monitor each individual’s breathing abilities over the course of their illness with the goal of maintaining breathing function and maximizing comfort.